Making sense of your email marketing analytics can be tricky at first.

 4. On what device are people reading your email?

 You already know that more and more emails are now read on a mobile device.
 But these metrics also vary, depending on your audience.

 Visit the “Campaigns” tab to see how many people are opening your emails on desktop versus mobile.
 The stats are consistently updated to reflect the data from your last five email marketing campaigns.

 As you can see below, over 55 percent of River Rock Climbing’s email subscribers are opening from a mobile device.

 Next steps: No matter what your exact distribution is, using a mobile-responsive template is key to ensuring your subscribers are getting the best experience.
 Use a mobile-responsive email template so your email adapts to whatever size screen it’s viewed on.

 5. How can you do better next time?

-As you start to dig deeper into your email analytics, it’s inevitable that you’ll find areas where you want to improve.
+As you start to dig deeper into your email analytics, it’s inevitable that you’ll find areas where you want to improve your data-driven marketing strategy.
 Below is a chart to help you identify some opportunities if you feel stuck.